-It is no secret that having a dog makes life a little better and more happy.
+It is no secret that having a dog makes life a little better and makes you more happy.
 Dogs are there for us no matter which mood we are in.
 They are ready to play if we feel playful, they are by our side if we need to take a walk or a run and they are there when we feel sad, ready for cuddling or giving us kisses to take our tears away.
 Dogs are man’s best friend!

 But how happy do dogs really make us and does it go both ways?